Funding opportunity

 The hubs will support partnerships across the wider research and health landscape, bringing together complementary expertise to co-deliver advancement in their strategic research area.

-A strategic research capability is that which builds on UK research strengths in areas of computational, engineering, mathematical or physical sciences in order to maintain and advance research capacity for future health technologies.
+A strategic research capability is that which builds on UK research strengths in areas of computational, engineering, mathematical or physical sciences to maintain and advance research capacity for future health technologies.
 It is your responsibility to advocate for how the research and partnership activities will help build important new capabilities needed to meet one or more of the health technology challenges.

 Funded hubs will be expected to undertake the following: